Sushant-aggarwal/Protonet_DB/README.md

-# DifferentiableBinarization
+# Protonet + DB
-This is an implementation of [Real-time Scene Text Detection with Differentiable Binarization](https://arxiv.org/abs/1911.08947) in Keras and Tensorflow, Most portions of code are borrowed from the official implementation [MhLiao/DB](https://github.com/MhLiao/DB).
+This is an implementation of Protonet + Differentiable Binarization in Keras and Tensorflow,

 ## Build Dataset
-Build dataset in the same way as the official implementation.
+Download the converted ground-truth and data from here https://drive.google.com/drive/folders/12ozVTiBIqK8rUFWLUrlquNfoQxL2kAl7.
+The images of each dataset can be obtained from their official website.
 ```
   datasets/total_text/train_images
   datasets/total_text/train_gts